 - 1 teaspoon of vanilla extract

-- 1 small can (8 oz) crushed pineapple, drained dry
+- 1 can (8 oz) crushed pineapple, drained dry

 - 4 tablespoons butter, softened (I used salted)

-- 1 large egg, pasteurized type if possible
+- 1 large egg, you can use pasteurized

 - Sprinkle half of the crumbs over the bottom of the pan and press down tightly.